 IF YOU DO NOT HAVE A CELL PHONE; Contact Net Control on the primary radio frequency, try to use this format:

-Stay with your victim until EMS, either transports, or releases the victim.
+Stay with your victim until emergency help arrives and either transports, or releases the victim.
 If transported, be sure the bicycle is transported via SAG.

-Wherever possible, when broadcasting, use rider numbers, instead of names.
+When broadcasting, use rider numbers, not names.
 There are privacy issues involved.
 Remember, a lot of these riders know one another, sometimes they are clubs, or employee groups, that may number many dozens of riders.
 Keep them assured, (as best you can,) and moving past the accident scene.
 Try to avoid them (the riders) grouping up at the accident scene.